BloomTech-Labs/github-commit-analysis-ds/top-repos/README.md

+# Top 100 Repos Flask App

+The purpose of this Flask app is to explore the Top 100 repositories on Github through API calls, building databases, and crafting relevant charts.

-# Github API Repository Response Attributes
+## Github API Repository Response Attributes

 ### Github Repository Example response: